This feature allows passing “key-value” pairs to the Dashboard via the URL. This enables dynamic content rendering when used with SQL commands.

 A sample URL link is included here for reference.

-The parameters (or key-value pairs) are shown separately below.
+The parameters (key-value pairs) are shown below.

 &status1=completed